naz431/demo1/Readme.md

 # hi this is a demo repository

-## im making changes with remote development on vscode through SSH on virtual box ubuntu
+## im making changes with remote development on vscode through SSH on virtual box ubuntu.